alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 With effects, execution policy becomes important: when the operation runs, whether it runs at all, in what order it runs, and how often it runs.
 Once running the operation can change what later code or external systems observe, those choices become part of the outcome.
 If the surrounding monad decides that policy for you, effectful computations can become awkward to compose cleanly.

 `IO<T>` changes `Customer -> RiskScore` into `Customer -> IO<RiskScore>`.
-Instead of performing the request immediately, the function returns a recipe for a request that can be run later.
+Instead of performing the request immediately, the function returns a recipe for a request that can be run later. `IO<T>` names a computation to run later, not a finished `T` waiting inside.
 That keeps the effect composable while leaving the execution policy open until a boundary decides to call `Run()`.

 ```text
 Customer -> IO<RiskScore>